 Benzene Use Past and Present

-- Today, benzene is a contaminant in petroleum hydrocarbon products, because it exists in crude oil from which products are refined.
+- Today, benzene is a contaminant in petroleum hydrocarbon products, because it exists in the crude oil from which products are refined.

 - Benzene can still be found in workplaces that manufacture plastics and petrochemicals.